Clarity

 The Express agenda is a list of all tasks you need to do.
 Think of the agenda as the list of all the things you need to accomplish within the foreseeable future.

-It is perfectly fine to have one or more personal agendas provided you can allocate your time for each one of them.
-As it often happens, you might keep a personal and professional agenda separate from each other.
+It is perfectly fine to have one or more personal agendas provided you can allocate your time to each one of them.
+As it often happens, you might keep personal and professional agendas separate from each other.
 You can also choose to keep a single agenda for both - it is entirely up to you.

 Stages

-All tasks in Express agenda should be categorized in four different sub-categories called stages - Today, Current Week, Next, New and Later.
+All tasks in Express agenda should be categorized in five different sub-categories called stages - Today, Current Week, Next Week, New and Later.

-Each of these stages have special meaning and rules for what kind of tasks go in which stage.
+Each of these stages has special meaning and rules for what kind of tasks go in which stage.

 Today

-The Today stage is designed to contain all the immediately upcoming tasks you need to accomplish within a period of current day.
+The Today stage is designed to contain all the immediately upcoming tasks you need to accomplish within the current day.
 This stage contains all the tasks you need to accomplish Today and no more.
-Tasks in this stage are populated from taking the tasks from Current Week stage.
+Tasks in this stage are populated by taking tasks from the Current Week stage.

-You should try your best to avoid placing tasks directly into Today once the day has began.
-You should treat your Today stage as your personal daily commitment - any disruption to your commitment should be treated as an exception, not a norm.
+You should try your best to avoid placing tasks directly into Today once the day has begun.
+You should treat your Today stage as your personal daily commitment - any disruption to your commitment should be treated as an exception, not the norm.

 Current Week